cran-task-views/Spatial/Spatial.md

 ### Base visualization packages

--   Packages such as `r pkg("sp")`,
-    `r pkg("sf")`, `r pkg("raster")` and
-    `r pkg("rasterVis")` provide basic visualization methods
-    through the generic plot function
+-   Packages such as `r pkg("sf")`, `r pkg("stars")`, `r pkg("terra")`, and `r pkg("rasterVis")` provide basic visualization methods through the generic plot function.
--   `r pkg("RColorBrewer", priority = "core")` provides very
-    useful colour palettes that may be modified or extended using the `colorRampPalette` function provided with R.
--   `r pkg("viridis")` also provides colour palettes designed with consideration for colorblindness and printing in grayscale.
--   `r pkg("classInt", priority = "core")` package provides
-    functions for choosing class intervals for thematic cartography.
+-   `r pkg("classInt", priority = "core")` package provides functions for choosing class intervals for thematic cartography.
 -   `r pkg("rcosmo")` package provides several tools to interactively visualize HEALPix data, in particular, to plot data in arbitrary spherical windows.
+-   Currently, the `r pkg ("grDevices")` (included with the R installation) contains a large number of color palettes that can be accessed with the hcl.colors and palette.colors functions.
+Some of these color palettes can be also retrieved using packages, such as `r pkg("RColorBrewer")`, `r pkg("viridis")`, or `r pkg("rcartocolor")`.

 ### Thematic cartography packages

--   `r pkg("tmap")` package provides a modern basis for thematic mapping optionally using a Grammar of Graphics syntax.
+-   `r pkg("tmap")` package accepts most spatial data classes and provides a modern basis for thematic mapping using a Grammar of Graphics syntax.
-    Because it has a custom grid graphics platform, it obviates the need to fortify geometries to use with ggplot2.
--   `r pkg("quickmapr")` provides a simple method to visualize 'sp' and 'raster' objects, allows for basic zooming, panning, identifying, and labeling of spatial objects, and does not require that the data be in geographic coordinates.
--   `r pkg("cartography")` package allows various
-    cartographic representations such as proportional symbols,
+-   `r pkg("mapsf")` package allows various cartographic representations such as proportional symbols, choropleth, or typology maps.
-    choropleth, typology, flows or discontinuities.
+-   `r pkg("ggplot2")` package has a built-in support for sf objects.
+Its spatial visualization capabilities can be further extended with `r pkg("ggspatial")`, which adds support for more spatial classes, allows adding north arrows and scale bars, and more.
--   The `r pkg("mapmisc")` package is a minimal, light-weight set of tools for producing nice looking maps in R, with support for map projections.
+-   The `r pkg("mapmisc")` package is a minimal, light-weight set of tools for producing nice-looking maps in R, with support for map projections.
--   Additional processing and mapping functions are available in `r pkg("PBSmapping")` package;
-    `r pkg("PBSmodelling")` provides modelling support.
-In
+-   Additional processing and mapping functions are available in `r pkg("PBSmapping")` package; `r pkg("PBSmodelling")` provides modelling support.
-    addition, `r pkg("GEOmap")` provides mapping facilities
-    directed to meet the needs of geologists, and uses the `r pkg("geomapdata")` package.
+In addition, `r pkg("GEOmap")` provides mapping facilities directed to meet the needs of geologists and uses the `r pkg("geomapdata")` package.

 ### Packages based on web-mapping frameworks

--   `r pkg("mapview")`, `r pkg("leaflet")` and
-    `r pkg("leafletR")` packages provide methods to view spatial objects interactively, usually on a web mapping base.
+-   `r pkg("mapview")` and `r pkg("leaflet")`  packages provide methods to view spatial objects interactively, usually on a web mapping base.
+Additionally, `r pkg("tmap")` has a view mode that allows for interactive spatial data mapping.
+-   `r pkg("mapdeck")` package provides a mechanism to plot interactive maps through javascript libraries 'Mapbox GL' and 'Deck.gl'.
 -   `r pkg("RgoogleMaps")` package for accessing Google Maps(TM) may be useful if the user wishes to place a map backdrop behind other displays.
--   plotGoogleMaps package provides methods for the visualisation of spatial and spatio-temporal objects in Google Maps in a web browser.
--   `r pkg("ggmap")` may be used for spatial visualisation with Google Maps and OpenStreetMap; `r pkg("ggsn")` provides North arrows and scales for such maps.
+-   `r pkg("ggmap")` may be used for spatial visualization with Google Maps and OpenStreetMap; `r pkg("ggsn")` provides north arrows and scales for such maps.
 -   `r pkg("mapedit")` provides an R shiny widget based on `r pkg("leaflet")` for editing or creating sf geometries.

 ### Building Cartograms